TomasHubelbauer/github-actions-auto-gitmodules/README.md

 Or did I mess something up in it?
 It works for other of my repositories so I need to check it against them.

+### Introduce and include `parseGitSubmoduleStatusCommand.js`

+I have introduced this check in the test but it should happen in the main script when running outside of the script context as well.